-The experiments were carried out using seven different types of materials which are listed in Table 1.
+The experiments were carried out using seven different types of materials, which are listed in Table 1.
 All of these materials are considered to be important constituents of atmospheric ice nucleation particles.
-As biological INP surrogates we investigated two cellulose types, microcrystalline and fibrous cellulose (hereafter MCC and FC, respectively).
-Among the investigated mineral dust materials feldspar (especially K-feldspar) exhibits the highest ability to initiate ice formation.
-It is a prevalent component of desert dusts so that by scaling down it is representative for dust samples in dependence on their composition (Atkinson et al., 2013).
-Illite NX can be considered as proxy for desert dust since their mineralogical compositions are similar (Broadley et al., 2012).
-Montmorillonite K10 and kaolinite (SigmaAldrich) are commercially available and characterized mineral dust materials of relevance for the atmosphere, which also have been subject of several previous studies.
-Furthermore, we used a natural desert dust particle sample, the ice nucleation abilities of which have been investigated with different measurement techniques during the INUIT09 measurement campaign (Ullrich et al., 2019).
+We investigated two cellulose types as biological INP surrogates: microcrystalline and fibrous cellulose (hereafter MCC and FC, respectively).
+Among the investigated mineral dust materials, feldspar (especially K-feldspar) exhibits the highest ability to initiate ice formation.
+It is a prevalent component of desert dusts so that, by scaling down, it is representative of dust samples in dependence on their composition (Atkinson et al., 2013).
+Illite NX can be considered to be a proxy for desert dust since their mineralogical compositions are similar (Broadley et al., 2012).
+Montmorillonite K10 and kaolinite (Sigma-Aldrich)